What is selective licensing?

 - Will my rent go up as a result of licensing?
 Your rent is contractually agreed between you and your landlord and can only be increased through the terms and conditions of the tenancy agreement.
 Licensing will ensure that you have a tenancy agreement that is reasonable and lawful.

 - My landlord said he will evict me and sell the house if licensing comes in, what can I do?
-It is illegal for a landlord to evict you using a section 21 grounds for possession notice if they have not applied for a licence.
+Section 98 of the Housing Act 2004 states: “No section 21 notice may be given in relation to a shorthold tenancy of the whole or part of an unlicensed house”.
 We have not seen evidence of these evictions in the current selective licensing areas.
 If your landlord is threatening you with eviction please contact the landlord licensing team.

 - If I have a problem with my licensed landlord or the condition of the house, what do I do?
 Please contact the selective licensing team by emailing firstname.lastname@example.org or phoning the council’s switchboard and ask for selective licensing on 01282 425 011.